 Great Salt Plains Lake is located on the Salt Fork of the Arkansas River approximately eight miles northeast of Jet, Oklahoma, and 12 miles east of Cherokee.
 The lake consists of 8,700 surface acres and sits in a basin bordered by salt plains on the west with red shale bluffs and sandy beaches nearer the dam.
 The scenic area, including the unique salt flats, offers the visitor a memorable outdoor recreational experience.

 The Salt Flats are a unique geological feature.
-Visitors enjoy viewing the nearly flat 11,000 acres of salt-crusted plains or digging for the famous Salt Plains selenite crystals.
+Visitors enjoy viewing the flat's 11,200 acres of salt-crusted plains or digging for the famous Salt Plains selenite crystals.
 Concentrated saline water combines with gypsum to promote growth of a crystal with an hourglass shaped sand inclusion.
 The Great Salt Plains Lake area is the only documented area in the world where they are found.
 Visitors from all over the world come to collect the unique crystals.

 Due to its shallowness, not all types of boating and fishing activities are suitable for the main body of the lake, but fishing for catfish and other species is a popular activity downstream of the concrete dam structure.
 Other noted activities for the area include bird watching, swimming, camping and picnicking.
 Fishing is allowed year round in the area near the dam.
-The only area where hunting is allowed is on the refuge; it is limited to designated areas and to permit holders selected by drawing.
+The refuge maintains a public hunting area north of State Highway 11.
+The Public Hunting area is ran on a first come, first served basis and also offers controlled hunts in coordination with the Oklahoma Department of Wildlife Conservation.

 The Army Corps of Engineers maintains the dam and spillway.